Header image

 When first loading the EDI Dashboard, a guided tour will appear to help users get started.

-The EDI Dashboard allows users to explore EDI data through several “boundary types” from BC Ministries of Education and Child Care, Health, and Children & Family Development, as well as HELP-designated neighbourhoods.
-You are able to select “specific areas” to focus on a particular area in the province as well as explore areas in more detail by viewing other boundary types that nest within the selected boundary type (for example, neighbourhoods within a school district).
+Alternatively, you may use the next two drop-downs to first select a Boundary Type then the next drop-down will allow you to select an area within that boundary type.
+The EDI Dashboard allows users to explore EDI data through several boundary types from BC Ministries of Education and Child Care, Health, and Children & Family Development, as well as HELP-designated neighbourhoods.
 Below is a list of all boundary types and how they nest within each other.

 • School Districts